 Academic Advising Coordinator, College of Arts and Sciences

 Columbus, OH 43210

-**See the Academic Counseling Advisor for questions about Minor and graduation requirements, GEs, petitions or waivers.
+**See the Academic Counseling Advisor above or your own college advisor once you have seen the faculty advisor and completed the form and for questions about Minor and graduation requirements, GEs, petitions or waivers.

 As an inter-discipline, we encourage students to study in multiple fields for the most comprehensive understanding of:

 - Latinas/os in the U.S.